 The absence from the plan of possible future developments does not preclude them from progressing, but they must be reported to the EC during subsequent plan updates.
-Such developments might be, for example, works such as increased flood defences and new road projects carried out by local authorities or specific road projects by the National Roads Authority through the Transport 21 initiative and National Road Development Strategy.
+Such developments may include other Flood Relief Schemes or specific road projects by the National Roads Authority through the Transport 21 initiative and National Road Development Strategy.